localgovdrupal/localgov_cqc/README.md

 ## CONFIGURATION

-When adding a new field to an entity the type 'CQC ID' will be available, and display can be set to CQC Location widget.
+When adding a new field to an entity the type 'CQC ID' will be available, and display can be set to CQC widget.

-The widget works with Location IDs.
-Provider IDs might require a different widget that they can provide.

 ## MAINTAINERS